wso2/docs-is/en/docs/tutorials/configuring-Single-Sign-On.md

 4. Once you have provided the correct credentials, you are redirected to the consent request screen for approval.

-    !!! tip
+    !!!
+Note

-        **Note:** This screen will appear at this point if WSO2 Identity Server has all the mandatory claim values of the user in the system.
+        This screen will appear at this point if WSO2 Identity Server has all the mandatory claim values of the user in the system.
         If not, the user will be redirected to the relevant screen and prompted to provide the missing mandatory claim values before